ploomber/doc/doc/user-guide/cli.md

 ```sh
 ploomber-cloud init --from-existing --only-config --config path/to/custom-config.json
 ```
-This allows you to tp choose a different name for the configuration file and the specify a different location to save the file.
+This allows you to choose a different name for the configuration file and the specify a different location to save the file.

 ## Force initialize an app